Coercive Interventions for Reactive Attachment Disorder

 Approved by Council November, 2003

-Developed by the Child Abuse and Neglect Committee
+Reviewed by the Child Maltreatment and Violence Committee May 2014

-Reactive Attachment Disorder can be difficult to diagnose.
-Most children with Reactive Attachment Disorder have had problems or severe disruptions in their early relationships.
+The Attachment Disorders can be difficult to diagnose.
+Most children with either of these disorders have had problems or severe disruptions in their early relationships.
 Many have been physically, sexually or emotionally abused or neglected.
 Others have had multiple traumatic losses or changes in their primary caretaker.
-Many severely traumatized children present with complex problems and symptoms, but only partially meet diagnostic criteria for Reactive Attachment Disorder.
+Many severely traumatized children present with complex problems and symptoms, but only partially meet diagnostic criteria for Attachment Disorders.
 Reactive Attachment Disorder is sometimes confused with Pervasive Developmental Disorder or other neurological disorders including deafness, and genetic disorders that may mimic signs of Reactive Attachment Disorder.

-There is no scientific evidence that such coercive interventions are effective.
-The growing number of deaths associated with these practices demonstrates their danger.
+There is no scientific evidence that such coercive interventions are effective and the number of deaths associated with these practices demonstrates their danger.
 These techniques also violate the fundamental human rights of the children subjected to them.
-The AACAP therefore urges that these coercive, dangerous and ineffective practices be discontinued.
+Therefore, AACAP urges that these coercive, dangerous and ineffective practices not be used.